These and other questions have mostly come to us from our thousands of Amazon Customers.

-– What is the diameter of TOUGH-GRID® paracord? –
+– What is the diameter of TOUGH-GRID® reflective paracord? –

 We generally speak of the diameter running between 5/32″ and 3/16″ or 3.96mm and 4.76mm.
-There is no “exact” requirement by the US Military and since the cord will compress, it is difficult to pin-down an absolute diameter.
+Since the cord will compress, it is difficult to pin-down an absolute diameter.

-– How much stretch does TOUGH-GRID® paracord have? –
+– How much stretch does TOUGH-GRID® reflective paracord have? –

-All mil-spec paracord has a “minimum stretch” of 30%.
+Most all 100% Nylon Reflective Paracord has a “minimum stretch” of about 30%.
 Paracord is designed for parachutes and must have some stretch built-in for the sudden loads it is expected to endure.
-Military Specifications [Require] that our cord stretch is “at least 30%”.

-– How many inner strands are in this paracord and are they triple or double-ply? –
+– How many inner strands are in this reflective paracord and are they triple or double-ply? –

-TOUGH-GRID® paracord has (11) inner strands, all of which are triple-ply, 100% nylon threads.
-There is also a marker strand that is made of (2) black and (1) tan strand which is used by the military to identify the origin of the parachute cord.
+TOUGH-GRID® reflective paracord has (11) inner strands, all of which are triple-ply, 100% nylon threads.
+There is also a marker strand that is black and tan which is used by the military to identify the origin of the parachute cord.

-– What are the results of the tensile strength test of TOUGH-GRID® paracord? –
+– What are the results of the tensile strength test of TOUGH-GRID® reflective paracord? –

-There is a range at which our 750lb Type 4 Mil Spec cord fails/breaks.
-Generally speaking… that is somewhere between 760 and 820+ pounds.
+There is a range at which our 700lb Type 4 Mil Spec cord fails/breaks.
+Generally speaking… that is somewhere between 700 and 750+ pounds.
 Why the range?
-Well, even though we ONLY sell Mil-Spec cord, there are still slight variations in the yarns.
+Well, even though our reflective cord is hybrid mil-spec cord, there are still variations in the yarns that warrant an honest disclosure about the break strength.
 In reality… no two cords are ever identical due to variations in the nylon manufacturing process.
-That said; our cord always exceeds the 750lb minimum break strength.
+That said; our cord always exceeds the 700lb minimum break strength.

 – Can this cord be used for hammock hanging? –

 It sure can and many of our customers use it for hammocks without any problems whatsoever.
 We use it for our hammocks as well.
-That said; the cord has 30% stretch built-in (required by the US Military) so you may need to re-tighten a time or two as you work-out the stretch over time.
+That said; the cord has 30% stretch built-in so you may need to re-tighten a time or two as you work-out the stretch over time.
 Another way to account for the stretch is to use more lines to slow the stretching process.

-– Can I use this paracord for mountain or wall climbing? –
+– Can I use this reflective paracord for mountain or wall climbing? –

-Only use paracord for climbing or descending in emergencies IF you have no other choice of a better climbing rope.
-While our cord is excellent and considered a great “emergency supply”, it is not intended to be a climbing rope… even though many have used paracord for such in emergencies.
-There are thousands of uses for paracord, but one should be prudent and cautious if life & limb are on the line.
+Only use paracord for climbing or descending IF you have no other choice of a better climbing rope.
+While our cord is excellent and considered a great “emergency supply” it is not intended to be a climbing rope… even though many have used paracord for such in emergencies.
+There are thousands of uses for paracord but one should be prudent and cautious if life & limb are on the line.

 – Could I use this cord as a replacement for the shoestrings in my boots/shoes? –

-– How are your different lengths of paracord packaged? –
+– How are your different lengths of reflective paracord packaged? –

-Our 50, 100, and 150 foot lengths all come loosely coiled in sealed bags while the 200 footers come spooled on a tube and 500 and 1000 footers come coiled on a spool.
+Our 100 foot lengths come loosely coiled in sealed bags while the 200 footers come wound on a tube and 500 and 1000 footers come wound on a spool.

-– Is TOUGH-GRID® paracord UV and Abrasion resistant… Good under harsh conditions? –
+– Is TOUGH-GRID® reflective paracord UV and Abrasion resistant… Good under harsh conditions? –

-Yes, the Mil Spec REQUIRES that all our TYPE 4 Parachute Cord be UV and Abrasion Resistant (Mil-C-5040H).
-That said, all cordage will deteriorate over time in harsh sunlight, whipping winds, rubbing on tree bark, etc. Our cord will outlast any other paracord, but may need occasional replacement if subjected to very harsh conditions.
+Yes, our Hybrid Mil-Spec Reflective Parachute Cord is UV and Abrasion Resistant (Mil-C-5040-H).
+That said; it will deteriorate over time in harsh sunlight, whipping winds, rubbing on tree bark etc. It will out-last any other paracords, but may need occasional replacement if subjected to harsh conditions.
 You may also need to re-tighten it a time or two while working-out the built-in stretch.

 – Is this cord suitable for making paracord bracelts and other projects? –

 Absolutely.
-Many of our customers have spoken of their bracelet, rifle sling, or other projects they’ve made with our 750lb paracord.
 It can be a great upgrade from 550lb paracord as there are 11 inner strands that are very useful in survival situations.
-Keep in mind, 750 paracord is a bit thicker than 550 cord and may be a little bulky for more ~dainty projects.
+One “con” is that 750 cord is a bit thicker than 550 cord and may be a little bulky for more ~dainty projects.

-Yes, our paracord is pre-shrunk as required by the US Military to meet their standards.
+Yes, our reflective paracord is pre-shrunk.
 We have personally tried boiling sections of paracord and measuring the length before and after to see if there was any stretch or shrinkage.
 We couldn’t measure any difference between the cord before and after extensive boiling, which is a common method for shrinking paracord.

 – Are the 1000 foot spools continuous (no splices, etc.)? –

-– What is the shipping weight of each length of parachute cord? –
+– What is the shipping weight of each length of reflective parachute cord? –

 – Will you be adding any other colors to your listing? –